What Is Salesforce Apex Variables?

 The name we choose for a variable is called an identifier.
-Identifier can be of any length but it must begin with an alphabet.
-The rest of the identifier can include digits also.
+Identifiers can be of any length but they must begin with an alphabet.
+The rest of the identifiers can include digits also.

 Apex Constants are the variables whose values don’t change after being initialized once.